leotorrez/modding/guides/mona-hat.md

 These instructions can be generally applied to remove any part of the mesh, though in some cases there will be a hole in the model underneath (especially for larger objects) - a walkthrough on how to patch mesh holes will come later.

-1. Ensure 3DMigoto and the 3DMigoto Blender plugin are installed (see [README](../README.md) on main github page)
+1. Ensure 3DMigoto and the 3DMigoto Blender plugin are installed
 2. Download the Mona character files from the CharacterData folder of https://github.com/SilentNightSound/GI-Model-Importer-Assets.
 Your folder should look like this:

 <img src="https://user-images.githubusercontent.com/107697535/178895141-ba8572ba-091c-4c49-85e6-841634747211.png" width="600"/>